josh20ny/ICPF-Final/README.md

 The 3 specific values that were required in order for this best fit line to be modeled can be found in the **fileWithParams.txt** file.
 In there are these three values:

 `Lamda: 8.0729, C-Value: 0.1102, Sigma: 0.17728`

-# main.m

-This script runs the entire project